-Original Broadway Cast, 1946 (Decca) (2 / 5) When this album was made, cast recordings were still a fairly new concept.
+Original Broadway Cast, 1946 (Decca) (2 / 5) When this recording was made, cast albums were still a fairly new concept.
 It’s a major disappointment that the classic Irving Berlin score for Annie Get Your Gun is presented here as little more than a collection of songs from the show, with little or no attempt to recreate the theatrical experience.
-Yes, Ethel Merman is on hand to raise her golden voice in song, and she is at her peak vocally in such brilliant songs as “Doin’ What Comes Natur’lly,” “You Can’t Get a Man With a Gun,” “Moonshine Lullaby,” and “I Got the Sun in the Morning” — but this makes it even more disappointing that she doesn’t really play Annie Oakley on the recording, and instead simply introduces the Irving Berlin songs as potential standards.
+Yes, Ethel Merman is on hand to raise her golden voice, and she is at her peak vocally in such brilliant songs as “Doin’ What Comes Natur’lly,” “You Can’t Get a Man With a Gun,” “Moonshine Lullaby,” and “I Got the Sun in the Morning” — but this makes it even more disappointing that she doesn’t really play Annie Oakley on the recording, and instead simply introduces the Berlin songs as potential standards.
 It’s also unfortunate that a good amount of the show’s music and lyrics were not recorded: There’s no overture, no “Colonel Buffalo Bill,” no “I’m a Bad, Bad Man.”
 Most unhappily of all, Merman does not sing the anthem “There’s No Business Like Show Business” with other members of the original cast, as she did on stage; rather, the song is given a bland choral rendition.
 On the plus side, Ray Middleton has a glorious voice that’s perfectly suited to the role of Frank Butler.
 His performance comes through a bit more theatrically than Merman’s, and he sounds very appealing and even sexy.
-As wonderful as it is to hear the two original stars singing this score, the album is unsatisfying overall, but it served its purpose until better recordings came along.
+As wonderful as it is to hear the two original stars singing this score, this album is largely unsatisfying, but it served its purpose until better recordings came along.
 (See below.) — Gerard Alessandrini